ManApart/quest-command/notes.md

 - Diff against base objects?
 - Don't write 0s, nulls, falses, default values?

+scopes have an age and an age reset debug command to check /toggle if a cell should reset

+In order  to get more ‘save slots’ / characters, either unlock characters or have a kid

 ### Magic

 The point of words of power / magic is to increase world immersion (elements should interact and be used to solve situations), and to help the player feel specialized.